Finding Hall blockers by matrix scaling: Polymatroidal analysis on the Sinkhorn limit

-where the inequality follows from Pinsker's inequality (\ref{eqn:Pinsker}) and $- \log (1+x) \geq - x$. \end{proof} Although this estimate is enough for our goal (Theorem~\ref{thm:main}), we continue to study the Sinkhorn limit $(M^*,N^*)$ to give a final form.
+Although the preceding argument is enough for our goal (Theorem~\ref{thm:main}), we continue to study the Sinkhorn limit $(M^*,N^*)$ to give a final form (Theorem~\ref{thm:limit}).
 Extreme stable sets are obtained via the following parametric optimization for parameter $\lambda \in [0,1]$:

 This is a minimum $(s,t)$-cut problem on the network $\vec G(A, (1-\lambda)r, \lambda c)$.
 Indeed, $X \sqcup Y$ corresponds to $(s,t)$-cut $\{s\} \cup X \cup ([m] \setminus Y)$ with capacity $- (1-\lambda) r(X) - \lambda c(Y) + (1-\lambda)R+ \lambda C$.
 Particularly, (\ref{eqn:parametric}) for all $\lambda$ can be efficiently solved by a parametric maximum flow algorithm, e.g., \cite{GGT}.